 While many industries have taken a hit, a notorious year of natural disasters, weather perils and unsteady global financial markets mean that profitability for insurers in Australia is the worst in 20 years.
-A new industry Optima report by the actuarial firm Finity shows that return on equity (ROE) for insurers has dropped to 4%, down from 13% in the 12 months prior.
+A new industry Optima report by the actuarial firm Finity shows that return on equity (ROE) for insurers or in other words insurer profitability has dropped to 4%, down from 13% in the 12 months prior.
 What’s more, these figures do not represent the full impact of the COVID-19 pandemic which is yet to surface.

 These market conditions are leading to something called a ‘hard’ insurance market or ‘firming of rates’, and this is something that insurance customers should be prepared for.